-Its diversified technological offerings meet the vital daily needs of citizens: health, food, security, defence, energy, mobility, construction, digitalisation, communication, etc. Long-term vision and local investment strengthen Europe's strategic autonomy.

-Its contribution to innovation is a source of technical progress for all, and of competitiveness for the European supply chain.
+- > It is a source of social mobility, by increasing the skills of its employees and securing jobs. - > Its diversified technological offerings meet the vital daily needs of citizens: health, food, security, defence, energy, mobility, construction, digitalisation, communication, etc. - source of technical progress for all, and of competitiveness for the European supply chain.